 Workers’ compensation covers medical costs as well as a portion of your lost wages.
 If you are temporarily disabled or permanently disabled due to a work injury, workers’ compensation provides ongoing disability benefits.
 These ongoing disability benefits may be for total or partial disabilities.
 If you have suffered certain specific types of injuries such as disfigurement or the loss of a limb, you will also get a specific amount of compensation as determined by workers’ compensation laws in Massachusetts.
-For a comprehensive understanding of the types of benefits you will receive in your specific situation, it is advisable to speak with a workers’ compensation attorney.How much work do I need to miss to receive workers’ compensation benefits?
+For a comprehensive understanding of the types of benefits you will receive in your specific situation, it is advisable to speak with an experienced legal team.How much work do I need to miss to receive workers’ compensation benefits?

 In order to begin receiving lost wages benefits, you must miss at least five calendar days of work due to your work injury.
 If you have missed more than 21 days of work as a result of a work accident, then your employer will need to retroactively pay you for the first five days of missed work as well.
 All medical costs should be covered.What is the difference between total and partial disability?